Hariharasudhan-Rajaguru/AlexNet__/README.md

 # AlexNet__

-This repo contains the Jupyter notebook and the data set to train the model.
+This repo contains the AlexNet Jupyter notebook and the data set to train the model.